liquity/dev/README.md

 In order to fulfill the redemption request, troves are redeemed from in ascending order of their collateral ratio.

+A redemption sequence of `n` steps will **fully** redeem from up to `n-1` troves, and, and **partially** redeems from up to 1 trove, which is always the last trove in the redemption sequence.

+### Partial redemption

+Most redemption transactions will include a partial redemption, since the amount redeemed is unlikely to perfectly match the total debt of a series of troves.

+The partially redeemed trove is re-inserted into the sorted list of troves, and remains active, with reduced collateral and debt.

+### Full redemption

+A trove is defined as “fully redeemed from” when the redemption has caused (debt-10) of its debt to absorb (debt-10) LUSD.Then, its 10 LUSD gas compensation is cancelled with it’s remaining 10 debt: the gas compensation is burned from the gas address, and the 10 debt is zero’d.

+Before closing, we must handle the trove’s **collateral surplus**: that is, the excess ETH collateral remaining after redemption, due to its initial over-collateralization.

+This collateral surplus is send to the `CollSurplusPool` , and the borrower can reclaim it later.
+The trove is then fully closed.

+### Redemptions create a price floor

-Economically, this redemption mechanism creates a hard price floor for LUSD, ensuring that the market price stays at or near to \$1 USD.
+Economically, the redemption mechanism creates a hard price floor for LUSD, ensuring that the market price stays at or near to $1 USD.

 ## Recovery Mode